not-empty/grit-microframework-go/README.md

 > Generated code for new routes will counts toward coverage—tests since they are new logic.

+## Adding a Record with manual ID

+You can add a new record by sending a `POST` request to `/example/add`.
+By default, the API will generate a unique ID automatically.

+However, if you prefer to use a custom ID, you can include the `id` field in the request body.
+In that case, the API will use the provided ID and skip the automatic ID generation.

 ## Validation

 You can add validation in fields including the validation statement in models or in the fields comments in the DDL file before generating the domain: